jcolemorrison/getting-into-consul/README.md

 2. [From Part 2 to Part 3 Manual Steps](part-2-manual-steps.md)

 For example, if you wanted to manually learn Part 1 to Part 2, begin on the [Part 1 Branch](https://github.com/jcolemorrison/getting-into-consul/tree/part-1), and follow the "[From Part 1 to Part 2 Manual Steps](part-2-manual-steps.md)".

+### For Part 4

+In order to follow along beyond part 4, for now, you'll need to follow the instructions in the [Part 4 Manual Steps](part-4-manual-steps.md) for setting up ACLs.
+Automation will be added later for that.

 ### Notes